abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 ## Task 4: Deploy Azure Arc Data Controller in directly connected mode using Azure Portal

+In this task, you will deploy an Azure Arc Data Controller to the custom location using the Azure Portal.
+You will configure parameters like service type, credentials, and workspace integration, enabling centralized monitoring and management for data services hosted on your cluster.

 1. From the Azure Portal, search for **Azure arc data controllers (1)** from the search box and then select **Azure arc data controllers (2)**.

     ![](./media/arc46.png "Lab Environment")